dzimiks/dzimiks/README.md

 ### Hi there 👋

 Welcome to my GitHub profile! 🎉
-If you have any questions or if you want to connect with me, you can contact me via email vana997@gmail.com.
+If you have any questions or if you want to connect with me, feel free to contact me via email vana997@gmail.com.

+I'm currently working as an UI Engineer Intern at [Grid Dynamics](https://www.griddynamics.com).

 <!--
 **dzimiks/dzimiks** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.